jalibu/MMM-RAIN-MAP/README.md

 ## Features

 - Displays Rainviewer.com radar layers on OpenStreetMap
+  * Every 10 minutes a new weather snapshot is published
+  * The snapshots of the last 2 hours are available, which show the weather events of the past
+  * Additionally 3 layers are displayed as forecast of the next 30 minutes
 - Option to place multiple markers on map
 - Option for multiple, alternating map positions
 - Option to only show in current rainy weather conditions.
 Works only together with [weather](https://github.com/MichMich/MagicMirror/tree/master/modules/default/weather) or [MMM-OpenWeatherForecast](https://github.com/jclarke0000/MMM-OpenWeatherForecast) as dependency.